How Long Was Jesus on the Cross?

 While God’s love enfolds all humanity, it directly benefits only those who respond to it.
 “But as many as received him, to them gave he power to become the sons of God, even to them that believe on his name” (John 1:12).
 To become a child of God is to enter into the covenant relationship with Him (Hosea 1:10) by the new birth (John 3:3).

-This covenant relationship grows by daily study of the Word, prayer, and witnessing.
+This covenant relationship grows daily by study of the Word, prayer, and witnessing.
 Thus, obtaining eternal life is conditional upon the believer allowing the Lord to abide in His heart.
 Jesus said, “Abide in Me, and I in you.
 As the branch cannot bear fruit of itself, unless it abides in the vine, neither can you, unless you abide in Me” (John 15:4).

 To believe in a person doesn’t merely mean a mental agreement.
 Demons believe in the existence of God (Mark 3:11; 5:7).
 Their belief may be intellectually right, but they remain demons (James 2:19).
 Therefore, faith that merely admits the facts is not enough.
 The faith that saves is the one that changes the life.